verilog-to-routing/vtr-verilog-to-routing/README.developers.md

 # Adding Tests

 Any time you add a feature to VTR you **must** add a test which exercies the feature.
-This ensures that regression tests will detect if feature breaks in the future.
+This ensures that regression tests will detect if the feature breaks in the future.

-Consider which regression test set the test should be added to (see [Running Tests](#running-tests) for a description).
+Consider which regression test suite your test should be added to (see [Running Tests](#running-tests) descriptions).

 Typically, test which exercise new features should be added to `vtr_reg_strong`.
 These tests should use small benchmarks to ensure they: